WHAT’S IN THIS REVIEW?

 Once again, there were issues in terms of encryption, while there’s potential to face further problems due to the complicated nature of the setup process.

 BTGuard does support PPTP and OpenVPN, while also offering 256-bit encryption that is an industry standard.

 They say that users should:

 “Try both PPTP and OpenVPN to see which one gives you the best performance on your network.
-Depending on your location and ISP, one protocol might not work, make sure to try both.”
+Depending on your location and internet service provider, one protocol might not work, make sure to try both.”

 I decided to use OpenVPN for the purposes of this review.